-Kristen Fallin and Steve Jones will manage quality during preconstruction and during construction.
+David Franke and Dan Clark will manage quality during preconstruction and during construction.
 They will tailor the quality control program to meet the specific requirements for each trade on this project.
 Our approach to quality is to ensure that construction activities comply with the contract, design and workmanship requirements.
 Our experience has proven that a successful quality control program requires the following:

 - Design and Constructability Reviews Quality management starts the day we are selected as your CM/ GC, commencing preconstruction.
-In order to prevent surprises in cost, quality or schedule, we will integrate with the architect and engineers starting with our partnering meeting at project commencement.
+In order to prevent surprises in cost, quality or schedule, we will integrate with DOWA-IBI and engineers starting with our partnering meeting at project commencement.
 These conversations and collaborative efforts are imperative to accurately understand the scope necessary and resolve any constructability issues before the drawings are complete. - Submittals Review all material and equipment submittals to ensure they comply with requirements before being submitted to the design team.
-This keeps the project moving forward, avoids time consuming revisions or potential miscommunication. - Mock-ups We construct mock-ups to establish a standard of quality and to test and validate the design intent for the components for items such as the exterior envelope. - Mock-up - MEP Coordination -We assemble our MEP subcontractor team early, allowing them to take ownership in design assist, budgeting, and to provide modeling to discover routing conflicts or tie-in challenges long before the craft personnel arrive onsite.
-By teaming with the MEP group members, and completing detailed design reviews and MEP coordination drawings, construction cost and coordination challenges are identified on paper instead of in the field.
-This will help us avoid costly schedule impacts, and eliminate costly rework.

-Quality Control Case Study Jesuit High School New Science Building is one of Skanska's standard inclusions in every project's quality control plan.
-We also paid for a third-party review of the exterior enclosure, which included both drawing reviews and field visits to ensure proper installation of window wraps and weather barriers.
+This keeps the project moving forward, avoids time consuming revisions or potential miscommunication. - Mock-ups We construct mock-ups to establish a standard of quality and to test and validate the design intent for the components for items such as the exterior envelope. - MEP coordination -We assemble our MEP subcontractor team early, allowing them to take ownership in design assist, budgeting, and to provide modeling to discover routing conflicts or tie-in challenges long before the craft personnel arrive onsite.
+By is one of Skanska's standard inclusions in every project's quality control plan.
+We also hired for a third-party review of the exterior enclosure, which included both drawing reviews and field visits to ensure proper installation of window wraps and weather barriers.